 The earliest appearance of WHEN THE WORLD SHOOK in Britain is as a serialized novel, published in The Quiver from November 1918 through April 1919.
 A.C.
 Michael created 26 illustrations for the serialization.

-McKay, Scott, and Whatmore claim that Cassell and Company published the first edition in book-form in London on March 20, 1919.
+McKay, Scott, and Whatmore claim that Cassell published the first edition in book-form in London on March 20, 1919.
 None of Michael's 26 illustrations are in this edition, though there are 2 plates in black and white of 4 charts of stars.
 There are no ads at the end of the book.
 McKay and Scott claim that 14,000 copies were printed.
 The last page has a date-code of 219 (February 1919).

 Longmans, Green and Company published the first American edition May 22, 1919.
 McKay and Scott both agree on the publication date in New York.
 In addition to a full-color frontispiece by Enos B. Comstock, the American edition used the same star-chart illustrations as Cassell did for its edition.
 There are no ads at the end of the book.

 See the VisualHaggard.org page dedicated to the illustrations found in various editions.

-I own the complete serialization of this novel in CASSELL'S MAGAZINE, and below is the front cover of the first issue, which is in my collection.
+I own the complete serialization of this novel in THE QUIVER, and below is the front cover of the first issue, which is in my collection.

 Below: A few of A.C.
 Michael's illustrations, including this large one covering 2 pages

-I do not own and could not find any images of the British first edition original dust jacket
+I do not own and could not find any images of the Cassell British first edition original dust jacket

-A facsimile DJ is shown for illustrative purposes
+A facsimile DJ is shown below for illustrative purposes